1954 Arkansas gubernatorial election

 The 1954 Arkansas gubernatorial election was held on November 2, 1954.

 Incumbent Democratic Governor Francis Cherry was narrowly defeated in the Democratic primary.
+Cherry was only one of four Arkansas governors in the twentieth century denied initial second terms in office; the others were Tom Terral in 1926, Bill Clinton in 1980, and Frank White in 1982.
+Only one previous governor, Henry Rector in 1862, was defeated after one term.

 Democratic nominee Orval Faubus defeated Republican nominee Pratt C. Remmel with 62.09% of the vote.

 Primary elections

 Primary elections were held on July 27, 1954, with the Democratic runoff held on August 10, 1954.